ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/2capitalpunishment/3-Release-Notes.md

 **Fixed**
 - Arcing Arc Welder Changed from BSA to Original Textures/Meshes
 - Armor BSA's 1 Changed from BSA to Original Textures/Meshes
-> This includes...
-> Assorted Leather Armor Retexture 2k
-> Vault Suits Retextured
-> PM HD Legion Overhaul 2k
-> PM HD Ranger Outfits 2k
+> This includes Assorted Leather Armor Retexture 2k, Vault Suits Retextured, PM HD Legion Overhaul 2k, & PM HD Ranger Outfits 2k
 - Assorted Creatures Changed from BSA to Original Textures/Meshes
-> This includes...
-> Horrors of the New West
-> FriedTurkey 3 Creature Pack
-> Menace of the New West
-> Fried Turkey's Bighorners
+> This includes Horrors of the New West, FriedTurkey 3 Creature Pack, Menace of the New West, & Fried Turkey's Bighorners

 ## Release 2.0.3.2 - 05/02/2024